Marketing Assets for Landing Public Speaking Opportunities

 Speaker One Pager or Media Kit: Your First Professional Impression

-A speaker one pager or media kit is often the first impression organisers will have of you.
-It summarises your expertise, signature talks, outcomes, and credentials in one concise, visually appealing page.
+A speaker one pager or media kit is usually the first impression an organiser has of you.
+It summarises your expertise, signature presentations, outcomes and credentials on one concise, well designed page.

 Key Components of a Speaker Media Kit